-Second Harvest of the Big Bend serves as one of Feeding America’s three emergency food distribution hubs in Florida.
-As such, it contributes to the statewide coordination of emergency food and water in response to disasters.
+Second Harvest of the Big Bend food bank serves as one of Feeding America’s three emergency food distribution hubs in Florida.
+As such, we contribute to the statewide coordination of emergency food and water in response to disasters.

-As part of the Big Bend COAD (Community Organizations Active in Disasters) which includes the Red Cross, Salvation Army, the Emergency Operations Center, Volunteer Leon, 211 and others, Second Harvest provides food, water and other necessities pre and post event of a disaster.
+As part of the Big Bend COAD (Community Organizations Active in Disasters) which includes the Red Cross, Salvation Army, the Emergency Operations Center, Volunteer Leon, Big Bend 211 and others, Second Harvest provides food, water and other necessities both before and after a crisis or disaster.
 Second Harvest also works in conjunction with Feeding Florida and its other 11- member food banks to cover disaster situations throughout the entire state of Florida.

 Food banks often work collaboratively, across state lines, during disaster situations.
-During the past three years, Second Harvest has assisted with the following disaster response efforts: COVID-19 pandemic, Hurricane Hermine, Hurricane Irma, Hurricane Michael, Hurricane Florence, Hurricane Matthew (North & South Carolina), Hurricane Harvey (Texas), the Eastpoint fires, and flooding in southern Louisiana.
+Second Harvest has assisted with the following disaster response efforts: COVID-19 pandemic, Hurricane Hermine, Hurricane Irma, Hurricane Michael, Hurricane Florence, Hurricane Matthew (North & South Carolina), Hurricane Harvey (Texas), the Eastpoint fires, and flooding in southern Louisiana.

 After Hurricane Michael struck our region in 2018, we distributed 1,586,850 pounds in disaster relief that October.
 Monetary donations for disaster relief can be made online.
 Donations will be used to purchase much- needed food items and cleaning supplies.